SilviaSaverino/Project3-Agenda/README.md

 ![screenshot of saving progress message](/assets/images/saving_task.png)

+At this point the file Agenda.csv will be updated with the user task, written underneath the selected day of the month.

 Finally, the program will check if the user would like to do anything else.
 And it restarts again.